 NOTE: I know plenty of you are already familiar with the phrase "please R&R" in any of the fanfics you might have read over the years, but don't get me wrong: I'm here to entertain as best as possible like all the other competent writers, and not just for reviews.
 And don't worry, I won't repeat myself in every chapter I post for any of my stories.
 Still, reviews are appreciated.
 If there's anything that seemed odd or awkward to you, in which I might have overlooked in any of my stories I've done, just shoot me a review or PM.
 I'll do what I can to clean up the mess, in addition to being able to revise and edit on my own without being told to do so.
 That way, my stories look better in the future.
 I mean, I can't just critique myself alone, anyway.

 Speaking of which, here's my large list -- the main cast of characters I often use for my revamped Diamond City Chronicles (DCC) fic series, although some may not be in whatever short fics I write.
-This big description may be subject to change.
+This big description may be subject to change, in addition to the cast for my other fanfic series, Game-Jumping Adventures (GJA), which can be found in GJA #1: Video Game Boss Insanity.

 CAST OF CHARACTERS -- HEROES!